New Zealand Student Tours with KANES

 4gs01.jpg (17254 bytes)

-Giants in the swamps
+Giants of the wetlands

-We explore these beautiful world wonders - and learn how rain forest plants, are a little like humans societies, they need food, protection, variety of skills to compete, and strive to thrive.
+We explore these beautiful world wonders - and learn how rainforest plants, are a little like humans societies, they need food, protection, variety of skills to compete, and strive to thrive.

 Walks